linobollansee/bytecoding/README.md

   - Solution Implemented: Henceforth, within all README.md documentation, the default branch name of a GitHub repository is denoted as the "main branch".

 - Issue: Challenge of recalling all issues that transpired throughout the project.

   - Problem Identified: The Code Institute advises comprehensive documentation of the project's issues in the README.md.
 This leads to the realization that recalling everything will be challenging.
   - Solution Implemented: The commit history was revisited to directly identify and address corrected issues, as well as to stimulate consideration of challenges resolved outside of any commit history for improved documentation.

+- Issue: README.md contains assets links
+  - Problem Identified: Just prior to project submission, a checklist warned against the presence of file link references to the assets directory in the README.md.
+  - Solution Implemented: Removed all links pointing directly to the assets directory, and substituted some with PNG image screenshots.

 Final Remark: This compilation of Issues is NOT considered exhaustive; in reality, the Issues seemed almost limitless, involving many computer restarts!